Kobe Bryant on his ESPN show ‘Detail’: It’s ‘not for simple-minded people’

 “Like I said in the open, this show is not meant to entertain,” Bryant added.
 “I give you that disclaimer.
 This show is for athletes, man.
 It’s for people that want to be serious athletes, people that want to be serious basketball players.
 It’s for them.
 The majority of people will pick up on that, will understand it, will see areas that they can improve in and learn from, and athletes will as well, and others will just continue to be simple-minded.”

 That wasn’t the only Bryant tweet during the playoffs that captured people’s attention.
-After James carried the Cleveland Cavaliers out of the Eastern Conference playoffs and he returned to the NBA Finals for the eighth straight season, the latest round of the endless debate over who is better between James and Michael Jordan began anew.
+After James carried the Cleveland Cavaliers out of the Eastern Conference playoffs and returned to the NBA Finals for the eighth straight season, the latest round of the endless debate over who is better between James and Michael Jordan began anew.

 Bryant, though, had something else to say, tweeting: “We can enjoy one without tearing down one.
 I love what he’s doing.
 Don’t debate what can’t be definitively won by anyone.”
 That was followed by three hashtags: #enjoymy5, #enjoymj6, #enjoylbjquest.